jasonbot/weblog/content/weblog/new-features-better-code.md

 # Dataclasses
 Doing data structures of any complexity has been a plain point for about as long as Python has been around.
 From the ancient days of [zope.schema](https://zopeschema.readthedocs.io/en/latest/) to more modern libraries like [marshmallow](https://marshmallow.readthedocs.io/en/stable/), [schematics](https://schematics.readthedocs.io/en/latest/), and [colander](https://docs.pylonsproject.org/projects/colander/en/latest/), the problem has a panoply of 'solutions,' each with their own individual quirks; some of which are obviated by the newer features of Python like annotations and [guaranteed in-order dictionary traversal](https://mail.python.org/pipermail/python-dev/2017-December/151283.html).

 Dataclasses exist in the standard library.
 That's a huge plus because they don't require a third party library, tiny time bombs hiding away in your `requirements.txt` just waiting to introduce random CVEs at inopportune moments.
-Dataclasses are just enough data model, easy to use, and are stable since they're built in to the standard library.
+Dataclasses are just enough data model for a lot of use cases.

 ```python3
 import dataclasses